 - "People learn best if teaching style is matched to their learning style."
 Once more, there is no clear evidence at all.
 From the 1970's on, as many studies have failed to support this hypothesis as have supported it.
 See a good discussion and source of references in the fun read '50 Great Myths of Popular Psychology' by Lilienfeld, Lynnne, Ruscio and Beyerstein.
 Pub.
 Wiley- Blackwell 2010.
 The evidence suggests that people learn best when exposed to a range of styles.

 - The 70:20:10 rule - 70% of learning is informal/experiential, 20% comes from mentoring and feedback, and only 10% comes from formal learning.
-There is not a smidgin of real evidence for this, although very popular as a framework for organisational learning.
-Again, the scope of the generalisation is breathtaking.
+There is no real evidence for this, although very popular as a framework for organisational learning.
 Even if there was evidence, these figures could, at best only be averages.
 But what about the range?
 You only need to think clearly about this for a moment before realising you don't know whether to laugh or cry.

 This last is obviously very popular with those organisations attempting to sell social media as a vital learning tool (a way of capturing the 70%).
 It may also be useful as a device/trick to encourage coaching, mentoring, performance management and continuous improvement.
 As one pragmatic O.D.
 Manager said to me last week, "we use it, but just as a broad framework".

 We note in passing that Harvard University, in promoting one of its business publishing newsletters, emphasises that "according to some estimates, people learn 70% of what they know about their jobs informally, through processes not sponsored by the company", (my italics).